annotation/text-fabric/tf/docs/about/corpora.md

     the operation of the Dutch East-Indian Company**, Lodewijk Petram, Dirk Roorda.
     *work in progress, currently only volume 4*

+    *with many ocr errors and an attempt to detect them*

 ## [Cody Kingham](https://github.com/codykingham)